My penalty charge notice is unfair. How do I challenge it?

 - Unclear or incorrect road signs

-- You weren’t driving the vehicle at the time the fine was issued
+- You were not driving when the fine was issued

 Struggling to pay your parking fine?